Laranjada/scarif-starwars/README.md

 # scarif-starwars
-Projeto desafio b2w: Micro-serviço, Dropwizard, hk2, testcontainer, swagger, mongodb.
+Challenge project made for the b2w selection process: Micro-service, Dropwizard, hk2, testcontainer, swagger, mongodb.

-**<h3>Para execução do applicativo localmente</h3>**
+**<h3>For running the application locally</h3>**
-- Executar o script para start do container MongoDB
+- Run the MongoDB container start script
-- Caso não vá ser usado docker editar as propriedes de conexão com banco no config.yml
+- If docker is not going to be used, edit bank connection properties in config.yml
     - repository:
         - host: localhost
         - port: 27017